berespt/hummingbird/site/content/_index.md

 ---
 title: "Hummingbird Blues"
-subtitle: Come by to Krakow and join us in the three days and two nights non-stop dancing party!
+subtitle: Cracow, 10-13 August 2018
 image: /img/shadows_blue.jpg
 blurb:
     heading: Why Hummingbird?
-    text: "Like our mascot, the Hummingbird – the most restless of all birds, we will be dancing without any breaks: from Friday evening, through parties, afterparties, daytime activities and meals together, until Monday morning."
+    text: "Like our mascot, the Hummingbird – the most restless of all birds – we will be dancing without any breaks: from Friday evening, through parties, afterparties, daytime activities and meals together until Tuesday morning."
 intro:
-    heading: "Kraków, 10-13 August"
+    heading: "Registration opens 4th April!"
-    text: "Registration and schedule will come soon."
+    text: "If you want to check our prices click here."
     video: "https://www.youtube.com/embed/hm0WhUQ-UmE?rel=0&amp;showinfo=0"
 about:
     heading: About us
-    text: Hummingbird Blues has been going on since 2015.
+    text: HB has been going on since 2015.
 It is a blues dancing exchange based in Cracow, where we dance mad, chill hard and share crazy.
-          There is no regular classes and no competitions.
-Instead we have lots of daytime activities, lots of music and low entrance fee.
+          You can expect dancing till dawn to blues and fusion music, lots of daytime activites and lots of pierogi.
+You can register without a partner.
+Don't worry about role unbalance - we believe in switching!
     image: /img/about-jumbotron.png
 ---